ClearSkyTeam/ClearSky/README.md

  - We may take code from other GPL licenced project , but most of them will be nearly full rewrite for ClearSky

 ##Where the phar is?
+ - Before you launch SkyClear please remove pocketmine.yml once for update.

-You can get a tested phar here [ClearSkyTeam/ClearSky-Release](https://github.com/ClearSkyTeam/ClearSky-Release)
+ - You can get a tested phar here [ClearSkyTeam/ClearSky-Release](https://github.com/ClearSkyTeam/ClearSky-Release)

 ##Where is the latest build?
 Build it by yourself.

 ClearSky is designed for Production Servers , We won't release a phar before test it .

+##[CRITICAL]: Please REMOVE xdebug in production server
+You can commit out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug Also , you can enable it in pocketmine.yml

+##Advanced Settings
+You can find many useful settings in pocketmine.yml